Mahmoud-SaadEl-Din/-PAPER-Comparitive_study_YOLO5-8_Pedestrain_detection/README.md

   These labels help in distinguishing between different types of objects and scenarios, such as partially visible pedestrians or groups of people.

-- **Quality Assurance**: Multiple annotators have carefully checked and pre-filtered the annotations to ensure their quality and reliability.
+- **✅ Quality Assurance**: Multiple annotators have carefully checked and pre-filtered the annotations to ensure their quality and reliability.
 The dataset is divided into three subsets:
   - Training set
   - Validation set
   - Testing set